Mürren: Politics

+Mürren is situated in the canton of Bern, in the district of Interlaken and belongs to the municipality of Lauterbrunnen, together with the villages of Wengen, Isenfluh, Gimmelwald and Stechelberg.

 Transport

-Mürren station is the terminus of the Bergbahn Lauterbrunnen-Mürren, which consists of a cable car and a connecting narrow gauge railway, it connects Mürren to Lauterbrunnen.
+Mürren station is the terminus of the Bergbahn Lauterbrunnen-Mürren, which consists of a cable car and a connecting narrow gauge railway and connects Mürren to Lauterbrunnen.

 A series of four cable cars, known as the Luftseilbahn Stechelberg-Mürren-Schilthorn (LSMS), provides transportation from Mürren downhill to Gimmelwald and Stechelberg, and uphill to the summit of the Schilthorn and the revolving restaurant Piz Gloria.
 The Mürren station for these cable cars is approximately 800 m south-west of the railway station at the other end of Mürren.
 This was a principal filming location for the James Bond movie On Her Majesty's Secret Service, released in 1969, in which fictional spy James Bond (George Lazenby) made his escape from the headquarters of Ernst Stavro Blofeld (Telly Savalas) and fled four of Blofeld's henchmen in a car driven by his girlfriend Tracy (Diana Rigg).

 There is an additional cable car that runs directly from Mürren to Stechelberg, but this is provided solely for the movement of freight and used for public transportation only in times of repair of the regular cable car.

 Mürren is also the lower terminus of the Allmendhubelbahn, a funicular.

 Recreation

 There are a total of 52 km (32 mi) of ski runs with 14 ski lifts (six cable cars, seven chair lifts, three railways, and two drag lifts).
 There is also off-piste skiing, but guiding is often needed and should be used.

 Within the village there is a large sports center with a 25 m swimming pool, sports hall, fitness room, café, information centre and other facilities.
 There is a large skating rink which is sometimes used for curling competitions as well as a specific curling rink that in the summer is a tennis court.
 The ice rink is turned into a mini-golf course during the summer months.
-In the summer there are also tennis courts near the sports chalet.
+In the summer there are also tennis courts near the sports chalet, located at 1650 meters above sea level, they are some of the highest altitude tennis courts in the world.